Is he ready to get married? Here’s how to tell!

 Now, of course, if someone didn’t grow up with both parents or doesn’t have a religious or spiritual background, this doesn’t mean he isn’t the One and isn’t capable of making a life-long commitment.
 This is a just way to gauge how ready he is on the FIRST date.

 As you’re talking pay attention to the other nuances: Is he bitter about relationships, clearly angry about his childhood, not over a divorce.
-Does he have a negative view of life and have a “every man for himself” vibe?
+Does he have a negative view of life and have an “every man for himself” vibe?
 These are all red flags.
 Move on.
 You’ll save yourself a lot of time, frustration, disappointment and heartbreak.

 Ultimately you’re looking for a guy who is comfortable around you, who feels like he could be a solid, caring friend.
 One who doesn’t try too hard but shows he is totally into you.
 A good person with whom you share chemistry that is brewing but not over the top and out of control.
+If you’re having trouble understanding men, keep reading other posts in the blog.